Substring Text Without Breaking Words in C# - Step-by-Step Guide

 Substring Text Without Breaking Words in C#

-In this article, we'll provide a step-by-step guide to substring text without breaking words using a C# method.
-We'll cover the logic behind the method and provide sample code that you can use in your own projects.
-Whether you're a beginner or an experienced developer, this quick method will help you implement this functionality in your projects with ease.
+In this article, we'll walk through a simple and efficient C# method to substring text without breaking words.
+We'll cover the logic behind the method and provide a complete code example that you can easily integrate into your projects.

 public static string SubstringWithoutBreakingWords(string text, int startIndex, int length)